Jesssullivan/MerlinAI-Interpreters/README.md

 This project is currently under development.

 # Status:
     Scores are calculated and held in AWS/RDS MySQL.
     Front end develoment is underway, with local a local subset / server (entirely made up of Mallard Ducks, FWIW)

     See video Reference;

 # Updates:
-    In addition the generation of backend "scores" in Python/R, the front end is being sketched out with Node.JS / Express, MySQL, and a Jade HTML rending setup.
+    In addition the generation of backend "scores" in Python/R:
+    The front end is being sketched out with
+    Node.JS / Express, MySQL, and a Jade HTML rending setup.

 ReactJS and React Native JS are strong contenders for a serverless, squlite system (an app!) in the long run.

 # There are a few main functions for the EBPP.

-It all revolves around a static database of "birbscores" or location, time, and species specific values implying likelyhood of detection by a birder.
+It all revolves around a static database of "birbscores", or location, time, and species specific values implying likelyhood of detection by a birder.

 # 10.30.18 Goal GUI Methods: